zoroqi/srid.ca/uncloud.md

 The **goal** of this project is to eliminate one's dependency on external services, notably Google, such that no matter what these technology companies do, one retains one's data for lifetime.

 I'm currently dependent on Google for the following services.
-If Google chooses to [lock my account indefinitely](https://www.businessinsider.com/google-users-locked-out-after-years-2020-10) I'd permanently lose access to my data.
+If Google chooses to [lock my account indefinitely](http://web.archive.org/web/20201102161748/https://www.businessinsider.com/google-users-locked-out-after-years-2020-10) I'd permanently lose access to my data.
 So it is important to find replacements.

-Replacement software should be either self-hostaeable or be desktop software that works locally (with the data synchronized using something like [Syncthing](https://syncthing.net/)).
+Replacement software should be either self-hostable or be desktop software that works locally (with the data synchronized using something like [Syncthing](https://syncthing.net/)).

 ## Areas